MercerU-TCO/GoBabyGo/docs/pages/cars-maserati-task06.md

 4. Use a flat-tip screwdriver to remove the Maserati emblem that is stuck to the steering wheel cover.
 5. On the large step-drill bit, locate the 1" diameter step and mark it with blue masking tape.
 5. Mount the large step-drill bit in the drill.
 The drill and bit should look like the photo.<br>![Cordless drill with marked step-drill bit]({{ site.baseurl }}/assets/images/maserati-task06-002.jpg)
-6. Position the steering wheel cover such that there is nothing below the emblem recess in the steering wheel cover so that you can drill through the center of the .
+6. Position the steering wheel cover such that there is nothing below the emblem recess in the steering wheel cover so that you can drill through it safely.
 6. In the center of the emblem recess on the steering wheel cover:
 	1. Use the drill to make a 1" diameter hole.
 	1. Test the hole size by inserting the threaded part of the push button.
 When the threaded part of the red push button can pass through the hole, you are finished drilling.